aws/amazon-chime-sdk-js/guides/06_FAQs.md

 ## Mobile browser

-### I am unable to select audio output device in some browsers, is this a known issue?

-[Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1152401) and [Safari](https://bugs.webkit.org/show_bug.cgi?id=179415) have known issues disallowing them from listing audio output devices on these browsers.
-While clients can continue the meeting using the default device, they will not be able to select devices in meetings.

 ### Is screen capture supported on mobile browsers?

 Amazon Chime SDK for JavaScript applications do not support content sharing on mobile browsers because a key dependency, WebRTC's [getDisplayMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getDisplayMedia) is not available on these browsers.
 Clients joining from these devices can still view content shared by other participants in the call.